-Suzann Pettersen teamed up with Nike to develop the first Nike Free-inspired golf shoe for women, incorporating technology from the innovative Nike TW '13.
-A longtime advocate of traditionally spiked shoes, Pettersen quickly realised she could harness as much power without the removable spikes.
-"After I tried them once, I was dying to get them on my feet in competition," expressed Pettersen.
+Suzann Petterson teamed up with Nike to develop the first Nike Free-inspired golf shoe for women, incorporating technology from the innovative Nike TW '13.
+A longtime advocate of traditionally spiked shoes, Petterson quickly realized she could harness as much power without the removable spikes.
+"After I tried them once, I was dying to get them on my feet in competition," expressed Petterson.
 "I can really feel the ground and the increase in power through my swing."

 Nike Free Origins